ideacrew/hra_calculator/README.md

 Following are some useful commands to manage your Docker environment.
 These commands must be run in the project directory.

-Initiate a terminatl session in the Docker container context:
+Initiate a terminal session in the Docker container context:

 ```
 $ docker-compose run runner
 ```

-Entering CTRL-D to exit the terminal session
+Enter CTRL-D to exit the terminal session

 Get a list of active containers